-One of the UK’s leading marine education and conservation charities has reopened the doors of its 5-star visitor attraction.
+One of the UK’s leading marine education and conservation charities has reopened the doors of its 5-star visitor attraction for 2019.

 The fully refurbished visitor experience will be opened during Scotland’s Year of Coasts and Waters in 2020.

 There is a new look café, retail area, and viewing platform over the Firth of Forth.
 Events during the opening week include boat tours to experience some of the area’s stunning wildlife and a community beach clean, which saw over 50 people turn the tide on beach litter.

 Susan Davies, CEO of the Scottish Seabird Centre, said: ‘Scotland’s marine environment is rich in a variety of habitats and wildlife, many of which are under threat from climate change, over-fishing, pollution and marine industries.

 ‘Through our discovery and educational activities, we aim to raise awareness of the importance of Scotland’s marine environment and provide a platform for communicating scientific knowledge in a more accessible way, to a wider audience.

 ‘This is a pivotal year for the charity as we start to engage in a broader programme of conservation, education and community activities with a much stronger emphasis on partnerships.

 ‘There is a huge amount of work going on behind the scenes to develop the exciting new exhibits for our five-star Discovery Experience.
 We are delighted to see visitors and locals enjoy the first stage of those developments and to hear their thoughts on our plans for future development.

 ‘2020 will see us celebrate both our 20th anniversary, and Scotland’s Year of Coasts and Waters, with a transformed educational and visitor experience.
 We are also developing new plans to deliver on our vision for a healthy and wildlife-rich marine environment that is enjoyed and valued by generations to come.’